PlanktoScope/PlanktoScope/documentation/docs/reference/software/functionalities/camera-settings.md

 # Camera Settings

-This document describes how the PlanktoScope software controls the PlanktoScope's camera using the camera settings exposed by the "Optic Configuration" page of the PlanktoScope's Node-RED dashboard.
+This document explains how the PlanktoScope software controls the PlanktoScope's camera using the camera settings exposed by the "Optic Configuration" page of the PlanktoScope's Node-RED dashboard.

 The following camera settings can be adjusted via the Node-RED dashboard:

 - "ISO" & "Shutter Speed" control the brightness of images captured by the camera.